Living in France Compared to the USA: Bonjour or Hello?

 So, at the end of the discussion, living in France VS the US, I would say both countries are well-developed societies, and living decently is possible.

 “Better” can only be determined according to each person’s values and needs.
-So, pick your better option.
+So, as they say, pick your poison!

 Hello and Welcome!